Heretyc/inntinn/README.md

 [![API Documentation: Swagger](https://img.shields.io/badge/API%20Docs-Swagger-blue)](https://bhax.net/api)

+Additionally, once the API is running, you can visit:
+> https ://your_host/swagger

+for a dynamically updated Swagger spec page that is accessible even without internet access.

 The API is functional and fast, but we **do not** recommend running it on Windows as multi-threading is not available at this time.
 Running on Windows will result in dramatically slower response processing.